kawsarkabir/lms-requirments/README.md

 ### **1.1 Landing Page**

-- **Purpose:** To provide a captivating introduction to ALFABIC LMS and encourage visitors to explore further.
+- **Purpose:** To provide a captivating introduction to LMS and encourage visitors to explore further.
 - **Features:**
   - Key CTAs (Call to Actions) like "Join Now," "Learn More," and "Contact Us."
   - Responsive design to ensure compatibility across devices.